Taylor Swift, Zayn Malik, And Gigi Hadid: The New Love Triangle?

 In the music video Taylor Swift and Malik recorded together for the Fifty Shades Darker soundtrack, the two sent the rumor mill into overdrive with those longing looks and the hot passion seen in the clip.

-While it may seem that Taylor Swift and Malik could be secretly dating, apparently that’s quite far-fetched.
+While it may seem that Taylor Swift and Malik could be secretly dating, apparently that’s quite farfetched.
 First of all, Swift is pals with Hadid, who is currently dating Malik.

 Secondly, according to TMZ sources close to Hadid, the model was fine with Taylor Swift and her boyfriend’s PDA session though she reportedly wasn’t on set when the video was filmed.